augustoo111/Portfolio/README.md

 </p>

 Welcome to my portfolio!
-I'm August Oo, a passionate IT learner who is motivated to explore and learn everything about the world of Information Technology.
+I'm Augustina Oo, a passionate IT learner who is motivated to explore and learn everything about the world of Information Technology.

 ## About Me